-We have seen a new wave of technology hit the catwalks.
+A new wave of technology has hit the catwalks.

-Over the past decade we have seen laser cutting, circular knitting and thermo shaping - but major designers are now starting to extend their reach into the world’s cutting edge technological developments by creating their designs through 3D printing.
+Over the past decade, we've seen laser cutting, circular knitting and thermo shaping - but major designers are now starting to extend their reach into the world’s cutting-edge technology developments by creating their designs through 3D printing.

 3D printers were originally developed in the 1980’s and the first object printed was a tiny cup.
-Now we see 3D printed objects transcend the market from furniture and homewares to even medical objects and body parts!
+Now, we're seeing products of all sorts transcend the industry - from furniture and homewares to even medical objects and body parts!

 So what does the 3D printing process involve?

-A 3D printer basically forms an object through the creation of successive layers of material under computer control.
+3D printers form objects through the creation of successive layers of material, under computer control.

 Michael Schmidt was the first designer to create a fully articulated dress through 3D printing in 2013.
 The best part about garments made by 3D printing is you can model them to the exact size and shape of the body you want to wear it.